marceloseiji/mtg-deck-stats/README.md

 [Project rules](https://drive.google.com/file/d/1HRqt2HfKKZbBFGkkYwD8m3T4tbHrv8ZJ/view)

 ### Important notes
   - yarn, this project was made to use yarn as prefered package manager
 ### Commands to use until now
+  - yart test
+    - run jest tests with watch mode

-- yarn start
+  - yarn dev
     - this will start out development server on [port:3000](http://localhost:3000/) - this can be changed on webpack.config.js

   - yarn build
     - this will build out public folder - this path can be changed in webpack.config.js - output

+  - yard start
+    - is used to heroku on production enviroment

 ### This project is tested with
   - [jest](https://jestjs.io/pt-BR/)